logo

 3. Tap Update next to the app.

-Confirm your Bluetooth is turned on in the companion app
+6. Confirm Bluetooth is turned on in the companion app

 If you're still having trouble with your iPad not connecting to Bluetooth, you may need to reset your network settings.
 Doing so targets saved Wi-Fi networks and their passwords, as well as any cellular settings and virtual private network(VPN) settings that could keep you from connecting to Bluetooth.
 Don't worry, this won't delete any apps, photos, or contacts.
 Follow these steps to reset your network settings: